mkuzmick/watch-together/documentation/documentation/4-next-steps-with-slack.md

+this has been edited

+let's see if we can collaborate collaboration is magical!

 # NEXT STEPS WITH SLACK

 these are notes from MK in lieu of a video tutorial because I can't record right now, but do want to do a couple of things to the app.